 - 1. All managers should be issued with a copy of this guidance document. - 2.
 Each Director should complete a risk assessment, using a F044 Bribery Risk Assessment Questionnaire form, to identify the level of risk (if any) within their area of responsibility.
 The outcome of the risk assessment will determine the extent of anti-bribery measures to be introduced. - 3.
 Where a "no risk" rating is concluded through the risk assessment questionnaire, no further action is required.
 The employee handbook will be updated to provide general information on anti-bribery measures, what to do if an employee suspects bribery is taking place or is exposed to it and the penalties for involvement in an act of bribery.
 Further details are provided in our Handbook Factsheet "Managing the Risk of Bribery in the Workplace". - 4.
 Where a "low risk" rating of bribery is identified, all employees should be issued with a copy of the handbook factsheet "Managing the Risk of Bribery in the Workplace" and receipt confirmed. - 5.
 Where a "medium risk" rating is identified, in addition to the measures stated previously, all relevant employees, agency workers, agents, consultants, etc, should be asked to complete a "Self-Declaration" questionnaire.
-Further advice should be sought on the introduction of more comprehensive anti-bribery measures. - 6.
-Where an organisation has identified a "high risk", in addition to the measures stated previously, special actions will need to be implemented.
-Further guidance should be sought from the person identified with overall responsibility for anti-corruption measures. - 7.
+Further advice should be sought on the introduction of more comprehensive anti-bribery measures. - Where an organisation has identified a "high risk", in addition to the measures stated previously, special actions will need to be implemented.
+Further guidance should be sought from the person identified with overall responsibility for anticorruption measures. - 7.
 In all organisations, a director/senior manager should be nominated with responsibility for anti-corruption. - 8.
-For retained clients, Vero HR will continue to deliver our comprehensive new employee validation service (due diligence), including reference checks, identity checks and (for clients who have purchased the additional service) our heightened intelligence checks including bribery and associated criminal prosecutions checking.
-This additional service is strongly recommended for an organisation where a medium or high-risk rating is identified through the risk assessment questionnaire.
+We will continue to undertake for retained clients our comprehensive new employee validation service (due diligence), including reference checks, identity checks and (for clients who have purchased the additional service) our heightened intelligence checks including bribery and associated criminal prosecutions checking.
+This additional service is strongly recommended for an organisation where a medium or high-risk rating is identified through the risk assessment questionnaire. - 9.
+Where circumstances change, such as entering a new market, a new risk assessment questionnaire should be undertaken by the appropriate director/senior manager to assess whether or not the risk level has changed. - 10.
+Depending on the level of risk identified, employers should also consider adopting similar measures for non-employees such as agents, consultants, subsidiaries, etc. Further advice can be provided on request.